AhmedAlaa2024/Serial-peripheral-interface/README.md

 # Serial-peripheral-interface
-About The educational project for advanced logic design course
+The educational project for advanced logic design course